High quality, still photography for holiday cottages and the hospitality industry

-The creation and delivery of high quality, still photography is the basis on which ACT Studios was originally founded.
+The creation and delivery of high quality, still photography is the basis on which ACT Studios was founded.
 It continues to play a huge role in our work to this day.

 We pride ourselves on capturing images that tell a story.
 We call it visual storytelling.

-Visual storytelling is essential when it comes to marketing your business.
+Visual storytelling is essential when it comes to marketing your hospitality business.
 Not just because a picture is worth a thousand words.
 But because we have seen first-hand how effective strong imagery can be in increasing your bottom line.

 Unlike estate agents, at ACT Studios, we do not aim to make every room in your property look bigger than it actually is!
 There’s no fish eye lenses or trick photography with us.
 Because it would only disappoint your guests when they arrive.